 If you’re looking for something portable, versatile, and affordable, then you’re at the right place!

-To help choose the best netbook, we researched dozens of products, read customer and professional reviews, and handpicked the six best netbooks for the winter of 2021.
+To help choose the best netbook, we researched dozens of products, read customer and professional reviews, and handpicked the six best netbooks for the spring of 2021.

 Note: Netbooks are the most affordable option and are excellent as backup laptops or if you want something portable for writing, watching movies, or surfing the web.
 If you want to run anything demanding, you need at least a laptop under $400, and if you are a gamer, look for the best gaming laptop under $500.